jetbrains-academy/sql-course/Lesson4/task0/task.md

 ----

-and a table with the flight history records
+and a table with the flight history records, where `planet_id` attribute value is the identifier of a planet which was the flight destination:

 ----
 **Flights**